 Linenspa is an online sleep and bedding retailer who sells products from mattresses and bed frames to pet beds.
 They sell bed sheets from other brands (like Woven by Malouf) in addition to their own Linenspa bed sheets.
 Linenspa’s bamboo bed sheets (pictured in Stone in this review) vary by price but are typically less than $100 for a Queen set.

-With so many types of bamboo sheets on the market, we’ve paired these two sets and put together a list to help you decide which set could be the best for you.
+With so many types of bamboo sheets on the market, we’ve paired these two sets and put together a list to help people decide which set could be the best for them.

 - Made from 100% Viscose/Rayon from Bamboo